 Jasper aims to project and promote creative sincerity not only in music, but in all mediums of art.
 As a performer, he seeks to push the boundaries of all his instruments and speak with a unique voice that can be identified as his own in any setting regardless of genre.
 As a composer, he chooses to write music that conveys stories that evoke feelings of nostalgia and mysticism.
 Outside of music, Jasper finds inspiration in nature, video games, science, and the lore of fictitious universes (eg. Lord of the Rings, Pokémon, Starcraft, Star Wars).
 A few of his creative influences include; Hayao Miyazaki, Björk, Junichi Masuda, Yasunori Mitsuda, J.R.R.
 Tolkien, and Stan Lee.

 Jasper attended the Los Angeles County High School for the arts where he had the opportunity of learning from and performing alongside many acclaimed artists including; Herbie Hancock, Barry Manilow, Diane Reeves, Ambrose Akinmusire, and Christian McBride.
-He has since performed at venues such as the Jazz Standard, Walt Disney Concert Hall, Dorothy Chandler Pavilion, Hollywood bowl, Montreal Jazz festival, Monterey Jazz Festival and many more.
-He has studied with artists such as Lee Konitz, Walter Smith III, Gary Foster, Kirk Nurock, Ben Wendel and Helen Goode-Castro.
-Jasper graduated from the New School for Jazz and Contemporary Music on a full tuition scholarship.
+Jasper also graduated from the New School for Jazz and Contemporary Music on a full tuition scholarship.
+He has since performed at venues such as The Jazz Gallery, Jazz Standard, Blue Note NYC, Walt Disney Concert Hall, Hollywood bowl and Monterey Jazz Festival.
+Jasper has studied with artists such as Lee Konitz, Walter Smith III, Marty Ehrlich, Gary Foster, and Ben Wendel.

 Awards and Accolades: